Bone, Joint and Muscle Conditions

-No two cases of this syndrome are exactly alike.
-In the mildest cases, amniotic band syndrome causes a single, shallow crease on one limb.
+In the mildest cases, amniotic band syndrome causes a single, shallow crease on 1 limb.
 The crease can be seen, but it doesn’t cause problems with the way the limb works.
-Some children have multiple, deeper bands.
+Some children have multiple deeper bands.

 If bands compress nerves, they may cause other problems.
-A band around a nerve that controls the lower leg and foot (peroneal nerve) is one cause of clubfoot.
+A band around a nerve that controls the lower leg and foot (peroneal nerve) is 1 cause of clubfoot.

 If bands cross your baby’s head, face, chest or abdomen, they may cause more serious problems with your baby’s development.
 Bands around the head or face may cause encephalocele or cleft lip and palate.
 Bands around the abdomen may cause problems with internal organs, like kidney problems or gastroschisis.
 Bands that cross the chest may cause heart defects.